-Once upon a time, a couple decades ago, in a little place on the upper side of the planet earth, there was a little boy named Henk.
-Henk was a bit scared of mind because he lived in a terrifying reality with this weary monster.
+Once upon a time, in a little place on the upper side of the planet, there was a little boy named Henk (he/his).
+Henk was a bit scared because he lived in a terrifying reality with this weary monster.
 The monster was a sweet and loving kind but the thing was, sometimes the monster just couldn’t help and got into a fight with Henk.

 The eyes of the monster then twinkled and the long fluffy arms reached all the way out to him and made him all scared and confused.
 Henk didn’t really know how to deal with this and started to build a wall in order to survive the weary monster for all its confusion.

 Time goes by and it would be nice for Henk to go out and make friends in the outside world at some point.
 But Henk was still behind that wall building it into a bigger and stronger one.

 Children were playing outside.
 Some would hold hands, some liked flowers and some even played an instrument.
 They looked sweet and cheerful and really wanted that Henk also was part of that children’s life celebration.

 “Come connect with us,” they would say, “we are all sweet and it’s going to be a lot of fun over here, we promise you!”

 Henk looked upon them, shaked his head with that worry look on his face as he wanted to be strong but really was too afraid and didn’t know how to act.
 With that thought, he putted another brick on the wall.

 Henk feeled empty inside while looking out to the world from his beautiful builded strong wall.

 If you looked deep in his eyes you would almost feel what he would feel.
 Like he could say with only that look: “I’m totally fine with myself, don’t mind me”.
 But deeper, much deeper behind that first impression, there was this disappointment of not having the shared happiness of the children playing.